Bill Staines: In popular culture

+His rendition of The Fox featured on the end credits of episode four of the second season of Deadwood.

 Personal

 Staines lived in Rollinsford, New Hampshire, with his wife, Karen; his son, Bowen, a folk singer, and their springer spaniel, Andy, who appeared on the cover of his album Old Dogs.

 Staines died from prostate cancer on December 5, 2021, at the age of 74.

 Discography

 All references from the Acoustic Music Bill Staines Discography except when noted.